markusfalk/cd-config-server/README.md

 ## Concept

-The idea behind this software is to provide a global service for your apps to receive configuration values from.
-Configuration is stored in a git repository that is seperated from the repositories in which your apps reside.
+The idea behind this software is to provide a global and public service for your apps to receive configuration values from.
+Configuration can be stored in a git repository that is seperated from the repositories in which your apps reside or synced to your file system.
 This makes it possible for apps and configurations to have independent lifecyles and both be treated like code.

 This service allows for apps to be build once and then put through your continuous delivery pipeline without the need to rebuild them.
-They all load their configuration at runtime by telling the service what they need.
+They can load their configuration at runtime by telling the service what they need.

 ## How it works